Saitama International Bonsai Academy

 The family opened the garden in 1928.

-Specializing in Shohaku Bonsai, the garden has turned out a large number of prominent bonsai gardeners.
+Specializing in shōhaku bonsai, the garden has produced a large number of prominent bonsai artists.

 No. of participants: around 10